bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 A fury grew in Adrex' mind, like a seething, red, expanding dot.
 He was *so* close to getting the answers out of this girl.
-She was no more than an arms reach away from him.
+She was no more than an arm's reach away from him.
 But perhaps he could anyway.

 He slowly inhaled, as the taste became evermore present in his mouth, before it slowly started to bellow out of his mouth.